Yoga is a constant challenge, as is life. With practice and commitment we find our strength, our grace and above all our

 Yoga & Surfing

-Yoga and surfing have much in common, which is why we are big proponents of combining the two activities into a yoga and surfing retreat.
+Yoga and surfing have much in common, which is why we are big proponents of combining the two activities into a yoga and surfing camp.
 Both are more than mere physical activities: they are more like entire ways of life, and each has its own corresponding paradigm and philosophy.
 Because yoga focuses on breathing, balance, flexibility, and strength, it is an excellent complement to surfing — many of professional surfing’s “greats” practice yoga regularly to better their surfing skills and ability.

 Yoga teaches us to be aware of both what’s going on inside ourselves as well as what’s happening in our surroundings, as well as to be present and completely in the moment, aspects that will make us better in the water.
 We try to incorporate this way of thinking – awareness of self, environment, and the interconnectedness of each – into surfing, and of course into each yoga class.

-Surfing teaches us to not over think things too much — when surfing, sometimes you have to “just do it” and though you might fall or not catch the wave exactly as you envisioned, it is only through doing it that you learn.
+Surfing teaches us to not over think things too much — when surfing, sometimes you have to “just do it” and though you might fall or not catch the wave exactly as you envisioned, it is only through repetition and practice that you learn.
 Also, getting over that fear of falling — it usually isn’t as bad as it looks — can be very helpful to those who practice yoga.